 Evaluating Humanities Without Walls Pre-Doctoral Workshop Applications

 We invite applications from doctoral students pursuing degree in the humanities and humanistic social sciences to participate in this three-week, virtual summer workshop.
 This is a limited-submission application.
-Eligible doctoral students must be nominated for this Fellowship by their home institutions, and only one nomination may be made to HWW by each university.
-Interested students must submit the required application materials (see the Call for Applications here) to their universities’ Humanities Center Director, Graduate College Dean, or equivalent by October 31, 2020.
+Eligible doctoral students must be nominated for this fellowship by their home institutions, and only one nomination may be made to HWW by each university.
+To be considered, interested doctoral students must submit the required application materials (see the Call for Applications) to their home universities’ humanities center director, graduate college dean, or equivalent by October 31, 2020.
 Please do not submit your applications directly to HWW.

 Review Phase 2 (first HWW winnowing): In the event that we receive a large number of applications, each member of the HWW Predoctoral Summer Workshop Steering Committee will be given roughly the same number/percentage of applications to review, using the above criteria as a baseline.
-The goal of this winnowing is to reduce the total applicant pool to the 60 best application.
+The goal of this winnowing is to reduce the total applicant pool to a list of semi-finalists.